Weetile/compsci-rhul-resources/README.md

 sudo pacman -Sy globalprotect-openconnect
 ```

-After installed, run `gpclient` to start the UI then enter `student-vpn.royalholloway.ac.uk` as the portal address.
+After installed, run `gpclient` to start the UI then enter `staff-vpn.royalholloway.ac.uk` as the portal address.

 - On **Windows**, follow these instructions to download and install the VPN: